fbpx

 Chapter 4: Conclusion

-In this section, the findings are concluded with respect to the medication guidelines References
+In this section, the findings are concluded with respect to the medication guidelines.

 Standard citation and bibliography styles commonly used in the field like Vancouver style may be used.